So Fine (Sean Paul song)

-"So Fine" is the first single from reggae artist Sean Paul's album, Imperial Blaze.
+"So Fine" is a song by Jamaican artist Sean Paul.
+It was released as the lead single from his fourth album, Imperial Blaze.
 The track was premiered on 25 April 2009 on his official website.
 The official remix features Lomaticc & Sonny Brown in bhangra style.

+Background

+In an interview with Blues & Soul, Sean Paul elaborated about the song's meaning.‘So Fine’ is about me meeting a girl and just saying ‘You’re so fine.
+I’ll be there ANY time for you’.

 Music video

 The video premiered on 24 June 2009.
 It was directed by Ray Kay in Miami.